How to Turn Your HSA into a Tax-Free Retirement Account

 Two things:

-You probably won’t ALWAYS be, so any money you save in this account can be used for medical expenses 30 years down the road because you tweak your back playing with your pet robot (not to be confused with the FSA, which resets every year and is a raw deal, in this expert’s opinion).
+1. You probably won’t ALWAYS be, so any money you save in this account can be used for medical expenses 30 years down the road because you tweak your back playing with your pet robot (not to be confused with the FSA, which resets every year and is a raw deal, in this reporter’s opinion).

-It’s kind of a win/win.
+It’s a win/win.

 You don’t have to contribute anything crazy—definitely take care of your 401(k) and contribute up to your company match first (and if you’re not doing that, start doing it—last week).